srirangamv/srirangamv.github.io/_posts/2022-05-03-csharp-channels.md

 date: 2022-05-03
 ---

 <p>Here is a sample code for channel communication between different tasks.
 Channels are introduced in .Net Core 3 and we can think channels is a thread safe queue so that concurrent processes coordinate and communicate themselves.
 In this example 2 tasks produces messages to a channel and third task reads them as available from the channel and prints to console.
-Combined with cancellation token this 3 tasks will stop communicating after a minute.</p>
+Combined with cancellation token these 3 tasks will stop communicating after a minute.</p>

 {% highlight csharp %}
 using System.Threading.Channels;